Montreal-Quakers/website/_pages/greene-centre.md

 Requirements for visitors:
 {% comment %}* For now, we require vaccine passports for all.
   * Unvaccinated children under 12 are welcome on the first Sunday of the month.{% endcomment %}
-* Wearing a mask, covering nose and mouth, is mandatory at all times.
+* Wearing a mask is strongly recommended at all times.
 * If you're experiencing COVID symptoms, please stay home.{% comment %}* Details for contact tracing will be collected by the greeter.{% endcomment %}
-* Disinfect hands at the entrance.
+* Please disinfect hands at the entrance.

 Other precautions:
-{% comment %}* The chairs will be amply distanced (we are a small group).  * Neither drink nor food will be served.  {% endcomment %}* Before and after meeting, the Greene Centre will disinfect surfaces.
+* Along with the Greene Centre, we will ensure excellent ventilation via open windows and two air purifiers.
+* If anyone has raises a COVID concern at meeting we agree to ask everyone to wear masks at the rise of meeting before socializing.
+  * However, for folks with difficulty hearing, we ask that people remove their mask when speaking.
+* We have extra masks on hand for anyone that needs one.
+* Anyone with comments or concerns about our policy is encouraged to [contact us](/contact).

 ## [Accessibility](/accessibility) <span class="stanchor"><a name="accessibility"></a></span>